 CMake Configuration — Building an STM32 Build System from Scratch

 I'm staring at the CMakeLists.txt on my screen, and my coffee has gone cold.
-If you've been following along through the previous two articles, you should now have a cross-compilation toolchain and the STM32 firmware library downloaded.
-But the real problem is just beginning: how do we get all of this to compile and link into a .bin file that we can flash into the chip?
-The first time I did this, I spent half an afternoon just getting CMake to understand that "this is a bare-metal ARM project, don't try to run test programs."
-Today, we're going to break this build system down from start to finish.
+If you've followed the previous two articles, you should now have a cross-compilation toolchain and the STM32 firmware library downloaded.
+But the real challenge is just beginning: how do we get everything to compile and link into a .bin file that we can flash onto the chip?
+The first time I did this, I spent half an afternoon just trying to convince CMake that "this is a bare-metal ARM project, don't try to run test programs."
+Today, we're going to break down this build system from start to finish.

-No more preamble — let's put out the full configuration first, and then we'll break it down section by section.
+No nonsense, let's put the complete configuration out first, and then we'll dissect it section by section.
 This file lives in the project root directory, right next to build.sh:

 cmake_minimum_required(VERSION 3.20)